davidseve/cloud-native-deployment-strategies/README.md

 - cluster role `tekton-admin-view`.
 - role binding for ArgoCD and Pipelines to the namespace `blue-green-gitops`.
 - `pipelines-blue-green` the pipelines that we will see later for blue/green deployment.
-- `shop-blue-green` the application that we are going to use to test blue/green deployment TODO add tekton tasks and role
+- `shop-blue-green` the application that we are going to use to test blue/green deployment.
+- Tekton cluster role.
+- Tekton tasks for git and Openshift clients.

  Let's configure Argo CD to recursively sync the content of the [gitops/cluster-config](gitops/cluster-config/) directory to the OpenShift cluster.